rails/rails/guides/source/action_view_overview.md

 Using Action View with Rails
 ----------------------------

-Action View templates (aka "views") are stored in a subdirectory in the `app/views` directory.
+Action View templates (aka "views") are stored in subdirectories in the `app/views` directory.
 There is a subdirectory matching the name of each controller.
 The view files inside that subdirectory are used to render specific views as a response to controller actions.